Overview

 rrweb vs video

 Session Replays aren’t video files.
 Rather, we use a history of the DOM to rebuild your session - like hydrating a session at replay-time.
+This lightweight approach is how we’re able to offer session replays for free.
+However, this live rebuild has caveats:- Some dynamic or obfuscated content (like iframes) might look different in the replay than during the session

 - Skipping around the replay timeline might introduce glitches (we have playback speed controls to help)